Interactive Writing is one of the most powerful teaching strategies for teaching children how to: Compose; Record; Edit; and publish.

 - The sentence was read again from the start and then a child added ‘a’.
 Miss S quickly wrote ‘new’ and the class re-read the sentence and remembered that the next word was ‘fish’.
 A child volunteered to write ‘fish’ – ‘fish’ was discussed as a word with 3 sounds – but 4 letters – other examples of words ending with ‘sh’ were volunteered and some quick oral rhyming showed children could transfer their knowledge of fish to ‘wish’ and ‘dish’.

 - Miss S wrote ‘tank’ and then a volunteer wrote ‘and six’.
-After reading the sentence together Miss S added ‘small’.
+After reading the sentence together Miss S added a comma and ‘small’.
 Children were asked to provide other words for small: ‘tiny, little, teeny weeny’, were volunteered.

 - Children heard the sounds in the word ‘gold’ – writing on their whiteboards and then removed the ‘g’ and writing other words that rhymed with ‘old’ – fold, told, sold, bold.